benzuzu/hci-group-26/README.md

 Task 2: Smile and Laugh

 The game will force many funny moments, epic fails, and ecstatic victories.
-Impossible to play without laughing!
+It's impossible to play without laughing!
 These sorts of engaging activities are guaranteed to help students feel more energized and less lethargic for an hour-long lecture.

 ## Quickstart